 As appropriate, PCAG may remit work to one or more informal sub-groups, an individual or group of individuals, generally on an ad hoc basis as and when the need arises.

 The group meets several times a year, subject to the availability of members.
-Minutes of the meeting are approved and published when the group next meets; the next meeting is scheduled for January 2018.
+Minutes of the meeting are approved and published when the group next meets.

-- Meetings will usually take place monthly, although this may be varied with the agreement of members.
+- Meetings will usually take place every three months, although this may be varied with the agreement of members.

 - The schedule and dates of meetings will be agreed annually.